 However, there are some who feel that a brand new form of the game could be the one to appear at the 2028 Olympics in Los Angeles.
 In England in 2021, The Hundred will make its debut with eight teams from across the UK competing for the inaugural title.

 As the name suggests, the entire game consists of 100 balls and this shaves a little time from the T20 format which uses up 120 deliveries.
-The game complicates the laws slightly with 5 and 10 ball overs but the basic aim of scoring more runs than the opposition remains.
+The game complicates the laws slightly with 5 and 10 ball overs but the basis rules of cricket and how a team can score runs remains the same.

 The key element is that shorter form.
 20 deliveries would take around 30 minutes but that may be significant.
 With cricket playing nations concerned about adding more games to a busy international calendar, the Hundred might just provide the answer.